 Find 5 summer activities in Spanish to add to lesson plans to keep students learning vocabulary until the end of the year!
 Learn words in Spanish that relate to summer and the beach.
 Give students the input they need to talk about summer.

-The school year is quickly coming to a close and teachers are looking for ideas to review previously learned vocabulary while adding something new.
-Check out these five end of the year Spanish summer activities to keep students engaged and learning until the last day of school!
+The school year is quickly coming to a close!
+Here are some teaching ideas to review previously learned vocabulary while adding something new.

 Summer Vocabulary Word Wall